Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Subfamily: Selenocosmiinae

 Eastern hemisphere tarantulas, including some Australian ones.
 Some are profuse web dwellers and many enjoy burrowing.
-For detailed information on Australian varities, I recommend checking out Steve Nunn's Australian Tarantulas

 Others, such as Poecilotheria and Psalmopoeus, are arboreal.